What Do Crop Marks and Bleed Mean on Canva

 Crop marks are indicators to show printers which part of the file is the required design, where’s the bleed area and where are the right parts to be cut or trimmed away.

 Without the crop marks, printers will not know if the area trimmed off is part of the required design or not.
-This will leave them to trim off areas based on their own individual judgment, leading to unprofessional results.

 Although crop marks can be seen in the final design file and final print, they will be removed and not seen in the finished size.